survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

-Running the plugin (`npm run build:plugin`) now would result in `apply undefined` kind of message given no options were passed.
+Running the plugin now would result in `apply undefined` kind of message given no options were passed.
 Adjust the configuration to pass an option:

 **webpack.plugin.js**